 20.11.
 The underlying exposures shall be transferred to the SSPE after selection without undue delay and shall not include, at the time of selection, exposures in default within the meaning of Article 178(1) of Regulation (EU) No 575/2013 or exposures to a credit-impaired debtor or guarantor, who, to the best of the originator's or original lender's knowledge:

-22. The underlying exposures, at the time of selection, that are transferred to the SSPE without undue delay...
+22. The underlying exposures shall be transferred to the SSPE after selection without undue delay...

 See Prospectus, OVERVIEW OF THE NOTES AND THIS SECURITISATION TRANSACTION.

 Cut-Off Date